nareshns2004/Software_Design_Architecture/Software_Design_Architecture_Notes/Low_Level_Design_Notes/03_UML_Diagrams/04_Modelling_IT_Systems/18_Inside_IT_System/README.md

 	Figure 4.57 Associations in a class diagram

-The excerpt from the class diagram shown in Figure 4.57 states that a customer (1) owns (4) zero, one, or several (2) tickets (3), and that a ticket is owned by exactly one (5) customer (see Class Diagram).
+The excerpt from the class diagram shown in Figure 4.57 states that a customer (1) owns (4) zero, one, or several (2) tickets (3), and that a ticket is owned by exactly one (5) customer (see <b>Class Diagram</b>).
 For the objects that are generated from the classes of this diagram this means:

  * Each customer object “knows” the ticket objects that are assigned to it.
  * Each ticket object “knows” the coupon objects that are assigned to it.